Amazon Parrot

 Amazons are often called the "life of the party" in the bird world.
 They love to sing, talk, and perform for attention.
 Their vibrant personalities and dramatic flair make them entertaining companions, but their strong wills and hormonal behaviors require experienced handling.

 The Amazon Parrot represents one of the most fascinating birds available in aviculture, combining striking physical characteristics with a behavioral complexity that rewards attentive ownership.
-With a potential lifespan of 40-70 years, committing to a Amazon Parrot is a decision that can span a significant portion of an owner's life.
+With a potential lifespan of 40-70 years, committing to an Amazon Parrot is a decision that can span a significant portion of an owner's life.
 This species has evolved in specific ecological niches that have shaped everything from their dietary requirements to their social structure, and understanding these evolutionary foundations is essential for providing care that goes beyond mere survival to support genuine thriving.

 Behaviorally, Amazon Parrot exhibit a range of social and cognitive capabilities that continue to impress researchers and experienced keepers alike.
 Their well-balanced nature manifests in specific ways—from complex vocalizations and social bonding behaviors to problem-solving abilities and emotional responses that are increasingly well-documented in avian behavioral science.
 These birds form strong attachments to their human caregivers and can experience genuine distress when their social needs are not met.
-This means that owning a Amazon Parrot is not simply about providing physical necessities like food and shelter, but about establishing a relationship that includes regular interaction, mental stimulation, and respectful handling.
+This means that owning an Amazon Parrot is not simply about providing physical necessities like food and shelter, but about establishing a relationship that includes regular interaction, mental stimulation, and respectful handling.

 Natural Habitat & Origin

-Amazon Parrots are native to the New World tropics:
+Amazon Parrots are native to the New World tropics: Your avian veterinarian and experienced Amazon Parrot owners can offer perspective tailored to your situation.

 - Geographic Range: Mexico through Central and South America, Caribbean islands